 Dependable Dental Care When You Need It

 Maybe you’ve chipped a tooth while playing basketball with friends.
 Or perhaps tooth pain has seemingly come out of nowhere and put you out of commission.
-You never know when a dental emergency might pop up for you or a family member, but when one does, our team is here to lend a helping hand.
-All you have to do is give Dr. Zack Walker a call and schedule an emergency appointment, and we’ll be happy to get your smile back on track.
+You never know when a dental emergency might pop up for you or a family member, but when one does, our team is here to provide dependable dental care when you need it.
+All you have to do is give Dr. Zack Walker a call and schedule an appointment with your emergency dentist in Kernersville, NC, and we’ll be happy to get your smile back on track.

 Even if two patients experience the same dental emergency, they could require different treatment, depending on the severity of the damage and other factors.
 This is why we can’t provide a general estimate for treatment without an in-person evaluation.
 Also, waiting to seek professional help is never a good idea for dental problems.
 They only get worse, and therefore more expensive to treat, the longer you put it off.